UnrealSolutionsLtd/webrtc_build_scripts/README.md

 ```
 // Compile via VS 2019
 // Working solution for M96
-// Note: h264 codec is not needed as Unreal provides its own solution (via nvenc)
+// Note: h264 codec is not needed as Unreal provides custom one (nvenc)
 // non-clang is not tested!
 // provide path to Unreal Engine 5.1 OpenSSL includes!
 // Add PublicDefinitions.Add("DISABLE_H265=1") to WebRTC.Build.cs (Unreal Engine codebase)